robbert-harms/MDT/docs/_home_folder/dynamic_modules.rst

         parameter_list = ('g', 'b', special_param())

-here the parameters ``g`` and ``b`` are loaded from the dynamically loadable parameters while the ``special_param`` is given as an instance.
+here the parameters ``g`` and ``b`` are loaded from the dynamically loadable parameters while the ``special_param`` is given as a parameter instance.

-The CL code for a compartment model can either be given in the definition of the compartment like shown here, or it can be provided in a separate ``.cl`` file with the same name as the compartment.
+The CL code for a compartment model can either be given in the definition of the compartment, like shown here, or it can be provided in a separate ``.cl`` file with the same name as the compartment.
-For example, these two files are also a valid way of including the CL model code:
+An advantage of using an external ``.cl`` file is that you can include additional subroutines in your model definition.
+The following is an example of splitting the CL code from the compartment model definition:

 ``Stick.py``::